Anjali-Chebathina/AI-Chatbot-for-Micro-IT/README.md

 # AI-Chatbot-for-Micro-IT
-An AI-powered chatbot to answer frequently asked questions about internships.

 # 🤖 AI FAQ Chatbot for Internship Queries

 **Made with ❤️ to Micro IT Services (MITS)**
+## 🎯 Overview

 An intelligent chatbot built using **Rasa** to answer frequently asked questions about **internships**, **application processes**, **organization details**, and more.
 This project aims to automate responses to common queries and enhance the user support experience.

+An AI-powered chatbot to answer frequently asked questions about internships.

  ---

 ## 📝 Features